Learning how to give an estimate can be a struggle for many field service businesses.

 Estimate portals ensure that the wait time is significantly decreased because customers accept and pay their deposit as soon as they receive the email.
 From start to finish, they can handle the acceptance process without needing a member of your team!

 When sending the estimate portal, be sure to thoughtful subject lines and email text.
-To write standard messages that send along with your estimate portal, write your text in your estimate settings.
+To write standard messages that are sent along with your estimate portal, write your text in your estimate settings.

 Here is an example of an email you could send to your customers, using personalized tagging: